Choosing the right turbine and electrical system components for best wind farm performance

 Turbine library comparison

-Rapid scenario modelling
+Rapid scenario modeling

-Wind farm layout design and optimisation
+Wind farm layout design and optimization

 Electrical design and cable optimization